 Much to our amusement and surprise, the flight attendant made an announcement while everyone was getting settled.
 "We need 10 volunteers to move to the back of the plane to even out the weight of the baggage."
 Never in my life, in countless thousands of airlines miles, have I ever heard an airline ask for people to move to the back of the plane.
 Isn't that sort of the job of the baggage manager?
 Strangely enough, people got up and volunteered.
 I thought maybe they would offer a free drink or something, but on Allegiant, nothing comes free.
 The plane was not very full so I am really not sure why this happened, but we took off and started our journey to Montana.

-As the drink service started I looked at the menu of availble options since once flying on Spirit Airlines the running joke between my sister and me was that they offered Cup O'Noodles onboard.
-What happened to nice airline travel?
+As the drink service started I looked at the menu of available options since after previously flying on Spirit Airlines the running joke between my sister and me was that they offered Cup O'Noodles on-board.
+Whatever happened to nice airline travel?
 Anyhow, the flight attendant came to me and asked what I wanted, so I said, " Just a cup of water please."
 The very nice flight attendant informed me that I would have to pay for water.
 I told her I didn't want bottled water, I just wanted some water because my throat was dry, but she advised me that at Allegiant, water is NOT free.
 However, I could have a cup of ice...that was free.
 With Allegiant, what you see is what you get...and ice is free.
 So I chomped on my ice and made a mental note to write about this.

 We got to Great Falls ten minutes early.
 I have no complaints about the trip and I did not use the bathroom because I figured I would have to pay for a flush and a paper towel.
 I am not cheap, not at all.
 I just do not understand why an airline charges for baggage when they have the space, why they charge to pick a seat when the seats are there to begin with, and why they would charge for a cup of water.
 The seats are small and the legroom is pretty bad for a person 5'10" or taller.
 The least they could do is make a customer comfortable.
 This airline doesn't even provide a Skymall Magazine or an Allegiant periodical, just some advertising thing for Las Vegas shows.
 (Allegiant is based in Las Vegas)